Be-Bop-a-Lula: Recording by Gene Vincent

 In early 1956, Gene Vincent performed the song on a radio show in Norfolk, Virginia, and recorded a demo version which was passed to Capitol Records, who were looking for a young singer to rival Elvis Presley.
-Capitol invited Vincent to record the song and it was recorded at Owen Bradley's studio in Nashville, Tennessee on May 4, 1956.
+Capitol invited Vincent to record the song and it was recorded at the Bradley Studios in Nashville, Tennessee on May 4, 1956.
 Cliff Gallup (lead guitar), "Wee" Willie Williams (rhythm guitar), "Jumpin'" Jack Neal (string bass), and Dickie "Be Bop" Harrell (drums) comprised the band.
 When the song was being recorded, Harrell screamed twice in the background, he said because he wanted to be sure his mother could hear it was him on the record.

 The song was released in June 1956 on Capitol Records' single F3450, and immediately sold well.
 The song was successful on three American singles charts: it peaked at No. 7 on the US Billboard pop music chart, No. 8 on the R&B chart, and also made the top ten on the C&W Best Seller chart peaking at No. 5.
 In the UK, it peaked at No. 16 in August 1956.
 In April 1957, the record company announced that over 2 million copies had been sold to date.

 The original demo for the song, probably recorded at radio station WCMS, has never been located and is presumed lost.
-The song drew comparisons to Presley and is listed as No. 103 on Rolling Stone's 500 Greatest Songs of All Time.
+The song drew comparisons to Presley and is listed as No. 103 on Rolling Stones 500 Greatest Songs of All Time.

 Steve Allen mocked the lyrics to the song by reading them in a pseudo-serious tone accompanied by light piano background music in a September 1957 broadcast of The Steve Allen Show.

-Vincent recorded a new version of the song in 1962 which appeared on the flip-side of the single "The King of Fools".
+Vincent recorded a new version of the song in 1963 which appeared on the flip-side of the single "The King of Fools".

 Vincent is featured singing the song in the movie The Girl Can't Help It which was released in December 1956.

+In 1999, the 1956 recording of the song on Capitol Records was inducted into the Grammy Hall of Fame.